bojanasimovic/student_objektno/README.md

 # student_objektno
-cpp implementation of the student class
+C++ implementation of the student class